Understanding the Fiji Regions© FijiPocketGuide.com

 The Suncoast

-Finally on Viti Levu, the Suncoast is the northern coast of the island, often referring to the area between Lautoka in the west and Korovou in the east.
-The Suncoast features many interesting towns, such as Lautoka, Ba and Rakiraki, while boasting a small by a good selection of off-the-beaten-track resorts.
-There’s also off-shore islands, the main of which being Nananu-i-Ra Island, offering budget cottages and windsurfing.
+Finally, on Viti Levu, the Suncoast is the northern coast of the island, often referring to the area between Lautoka in the west and Korovou in the east.
+The Suncoast features many interesting towns, such as Lautoka, Ba and Rakiraki, while boasting a small but good selection of off-the-beaten-track resorts.
+There are also off-shore islands, the main of which is Nananu-i-Ra Island, offering budget cottages and windsurfing.
+The Suncoast arguably offers the best access to scuba diving from the mainland.

 Learn more about the Suncoast in The Complete Guide to the Suncoast.